Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Utes have covered the spread twice this season when favored by 3 points or more (in seven chances).

-- Utah is 4-2 against the spread and 6-1 overall when the team totals more than 367.7 yards.
+- Utah is 4-2 against the spread and 6-1 overall when the team churns out more than 367.7 yards.

-- The Utes have turned the ball over 11 times this season, eight fewer than the Ducks have forced (19).
+- This year, the Utes have 11 turnovers, eight fewer than the Ducks have takeaways (19).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.